 There will be fourteen rooms that symbolize the fourteen Stations of Way of the Cross – the way of the people of our land.
 The first one will show a synthetic image of communist reality: shackles, extracts from the Criminal Code which refer to the punishment threatening those who went to church, fragments of speeches of representatives of the government, among others Lenin, Stalin, and Brezhnev.
 This picture is too well known to most Poles, Russians and Ukrainians: cards, bars, irons – symbols of widespread persecution.
 On the wall there will be silent scenes of police officers beating down any demonstrations of faith.

 Later, through the wooden door of a country house one can get to the next room into the family home of the faithful.
 There will be photographs, pictures of the church, which was there at that time, schools, fields, landscapes of Podillya.
-We want to give the memorial an original and authentic look and feel so that visitors get the impression that the martyrs are truly there this day, for we are the witnesses of their martyrdom even now.
+We want to give the museum an original and authentic look and feel so that visitors get the impression that the martyrs are truly there this day, for we are the witnesses of their martyrdom even now.

 The next room of the memorial is dedicated to priests who kept the faith in times of persecution.
 They were strong during the persecution and inspired believers to endurance and loyalty.
 A “prison” room is a piece of history of the Church not only in Ukraine but all over the Soviet Union, it is also a symbolic picture of everlasting conflict between good and evil, which at that time, was particularly visible.
 Then there will be a reconstruction of the barracks where the martyrs were kept and where they secretly celebrated the Eucharist.